We all have expectations for ourselves and others.

 Treat each day as an experiment.

 Take note of when you fall short of your expectations, when you meet them, and when you exceed them.
 Then adjust your approach accordingly.
-If you're constantly missing your expectations, lower them.
-If you're not challenging yourself enough, raise them.
+If you constantly miss the bar, lower it.
+If you're not challenging yourself enough, raise it.

-The goal is to find a healthy balance where you're pushing yourself without putting too much pressure on yourself.
-For example, if you plan on writing for two hours but lose focus after an hour, try taking a short break.
+The goal is to find a healthy balance where you're pushing yourself without burning out.
+For example, if you plan on writing for two hours but lose focus after one, try taking a short break.

 Trial and error is a part of the process.
-The more you experiment, the more you learn about your limits and how to set expectations that work for you.
+The more you experiment, the more you learn about your limits and how to set expectations that work for your current abilities.

 Shift 3: Give Yourself Grace